Baspla/netbox_reservations/README.md

-## netbox-workspaces
+## netbox-reservations

-Manage workspaces in NetBox
+Manage reservations in NetBox